nikhilgithubmac/devops/README.md

-# welcome to my repo
+# my devops repository
-github test repo
+this repository contains code for docker kubernetes and terraform